loopydoopysnoopy/c1-mini/README.md

 - `MAIN_EXPLORE_URL_QUERY` : This value is deliberately an empty string in `.env_template.` Default explorer url goes to mainnet.

 ### Using the Project with Solana Mainnet
+Solana Mainnet configuration should be used for actual project deployments (vs. demos) or as a backup if the Devnet cluster is down.
+The Devnet cluster may be subject to ledger resets.
+Mainnet-beta is a permissionless, persistent cluster for Solana users, builders, validators and token holders.
+Mainnet-beta transactions require a balance of real SOL tokens.
+- For up-to-date status information, join the [Solana Tech Discord](https://discord.com/invite/kBbATFA7PW) server and the devnet-announcements channel.

-Currently, this needs to be adjusted manually in the project code itself.
+Currently, the cluster setting needs to be modified manually in the project code itself.
-Modify the following variables to their MAIN_X counterparts :
+Change the following variables to their MAIN_X counterparts :

 In /src/routes/messages.js
 - const EXPLORE_URL_QUERY = process.env.`EXPLORE_URL_QUERY`;